 - Public Park.
 If your group is very small, you may be able to gather in the park for free, though you should check with its superintendent first.
 If you need to reserve a gazebo or barbecue pit, you can expect to pay something.
 The exact cost depends on your town’s policies, what you’re renting, how long you’re staying, and possibly how many attendees you have.
 Cost: Free to $500

-Despite living more than 500 miles away at the time, we eventually settled on two venues in my wife’s small, isolated hometown.
+Despite living more than 500 miles away at the time, my wife and I eventually settled on two venues in my wife’s small, isolated hometown.
 The ceremony took place at her childhood church, and the reception followed at a nearby nature preserve with an event-friendly barn, a broad lawn for games and mingling, and plenty of camping space for guests.
 The preserve was less expensive and more distinctive than the options we looked at in the closest big city.

 3. Leverage Personal Relationships and Keep Business Local